-- Working with your lawyer and getting the original copy of your WILL - Taking control of your estate and making a list of all your assets - Paying all of your debts from the money in your estate.
-This includes filing your taxes - Distributing your assets according to your wishes - If necessary, applying to the court for letters probate ("probating the WILL" means it is approved and validated by the court.
-This gives the Executor the authority to deal with the Estate.
-This is needed when a WILL contains large amounts of money or valuable items, such as a house.)
+- Making and paying for your funeral arrangements. - Working with your lawyer and getting the original copy of your Will - Taking control of your estate and making a list of all your assets - Paying all of your debts from the money in your estate.
+This includes filing your taxes - Distributing your assets according to your wishes - If necessary, applying to the court for letters probate ("probating the Will" means it is approved and validated by the court.
+This gives the Executor the authority to deal with the Estate.)